2020 Houston Astros season: American League Championship Series

 The Rays started left-hander Ryan Yarbrough, while the Astros started right-hander José Urquidy in Game 3 of the series with the Astros becoming the home team.
-The Astros took another early lead on a José Altuve home run in the first.
+The Astros took another early lead on a Jose Altuve home run in the first.
 Still leading by one in the sixth, the Rays pushed across six runs on a two-run scoring single by Joey Wendle.
 A hit batter drove in another run and a double with the bases loaded by Hunter Renfroe gave the Rays a 5–1 lead.
 A Michael Brantley home run in the sixth pulled the Astros within three, but they could must no further as they lost their third straight game.
 The loss moved the Astros to the edge of elimination in a 3–0 series hole.